gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [] allow user specification of what properties are to be logged [] improve update_mortoncode2! to dump all of the bits from a grid value into the morton code at once, if it is possible? there should be some sort of way without iteration to point to every third value, and then just 'or' dump it into inbit, and then just 'or' dump these right into the morton code.
 Should be abble to get rid of the m loop and only loop for each dimension.
 [] consider working the morton code to go directly from integer coordsinates to lexico sorting, as sucggested on the4 Z-order curve wiki
+[] have a documentation structure that describes our components as Generic, rather than naming all of them Generic.
+Rename everything with shortened terminology, and find an automated tool to perform this for us?
+At least, have a Test Everthing button to throw in before and after the edits are made
+[] in line with above, change type dispatch in all of the function to variables rather than fixed structured, if this is wise.
+I think it is a Normal or Julian thing to do, so to avoid these problems. but maybe not!

 ### Version 0.01